 Engage with users: Respond to comments and messages from users who participate in your campaign to build engagement and foster a sense of community around your brand.

-Overall, a successful UGC campaign on Instagram can help increase brand awareness, drive engagement and sales, and build a loyal community of followers.
+Overall, a successful FGC campaign on Instagram can help increase brand awareness, drive engagement and sales, and build a loyal community of followers.

 If a company wants customers to keep coming back, they can create a fun challenge where people can earn rewards.
 Here's how it works: